-All trade receivables are shown net of an allowance for uncollectible accounts and estimated refunds.
-As of June 30, 2018, the allowance for uncollectible accounts for governmental activities was \$169,692 all related to the general fund.
+All trade receivables are shown net of an allowance for uncollectible accounts.
+As of June 30, 2020, receivables net of the allowance for uncollectible accounts, not including property tax, for governmental activities was \$183,207, \$242,047, and \$48,127 for the General, Arena and ABC funds, respectively.
 Grants are fully recognized as revenues when earned because the City expects to collect the amount in full within 60 days of earning the revenue.